osu-crypto/libOTe/libOTe/Vole/LogVole/AUDIT.md

 - Direct read of `LogVoleArithmetic.h:30-33` confirms the `bit >= 64` branch
   shifts by `bit-64` with no internal clamp; safety depends on the `sampleRootZeta` guard.

-What would close it:

-- Add a defensive internal assert/clamp inside `wideU64OneShift` for `bit >= 128`
-  (return 0 / saturate) and document the precondition `bit < 128` alongside the
-  function, so the helper is self-defending rather than relying on caller guards.

-Recommended targeted test:

-- A unit assertion that `wideU64OneShift` saturates/asserts for `bit >= 128`
-  (after the defensive clamp is added).

 ## LV-AUDIT-023: No independent test of the `gdecompHi` high-part identity or the Z_p CRT wrap/unwrap round-trip